indiMjc/anteaters-be/notes.md

 ## BE notes:

+-  user role is stored in the decoded token and can be accessed via `req.token.role`
 -  `username` foreign keys on `ticket_replies` and `ticket` tables are nullable to preserve data if a user deletes their account. schema is set to `.onDelete('SET NULL')`

 ## Permissions: